ipfs/kubo/docs/experimental-features.md

       - This leads to 0.5 IPNS pubsub peers and 0.4 IPNS pubsub peers not being able to find each other in the DHT
    - Robustness improvements

+0.11.0 :
+  - Can be enabled via `Ipns.UsePubsub` flag in config

 ### State

 Experimental, default-disabled.